dmore/github-forkrefresh/README.md

 What does it do:
 ===============

-    It calls github api fork refresh so your public forks are up-to-date with its source. there is a repos_repo.json json array file. make sure your forking public repos are there.
+    It calls github api to discover what branch is used on the forking.
+Uses that to post it to the fork refresh so your public forks are up-to-date with its source and ought to trigger a remote refresh of them branches.

+    there is a repos_repo.json json array file. make sure your forking public repos are there.
     That is your forks, not the originals.